VonHeikemen/lsp-zero.nvim/advance-usage.md

 ### Adding mason-null-ls.nvim

-With [mason-null-ls.nvim](https://github.com/jay-babu/mason-null-ls.nvim) you can configure the tools compatible with `null-ls` after they are installed with `mason.nvim`.
+With [mason-null-ls.nvim](https://github.com/jay-babu/mason-null-ls.nvim) you can install the tools you have configured in your `null-ls` sources using `mason.nvim`.

 ```lua
 local lsp = require('lsp-zero')